fortrabbit/help/docs/rsync.md

 #### Syncing single folders

-This is the example for using rsync as an addition when primarily working with Git.
-In this case you only want to include a specific folder and it's contents.
+This is a use-case for rsync as an additional step when primarily working with Git.
+In this case you only want to include a specific folder and its contents.
 You might want to "upload" your `dist` folder with your compiled CSS, JS and images.
 Or you want to "download" the assets folder, when an editor has uploaded new images to the CMS.
 This is the basic command:

 ```bash
 $ rsync -av --include='/{{folder}}/***' --exclude='*' ./ {{app-name}}@deploy.{{region}}.frbit.com:~/
 ```

-With the `--include` parameter you can specify the path to include, still you need to exclude everything else.
-The include exclude syntax is flexible as you can include patterns and multiple folders at once.
+With the `--include` parameter you can specify the path to include, but you still need to exclude everything else.
+The include/exclude syntax is flexible as you can include patterns and multiple folders at once.
 Alternatively you can also just define the local folder and the remote folder.

 #### Excluding files